Hiker’s parents are retracing her final steps in N.H. to raise money for safety education programs - The Boston Globe

 “I thought, ‘Oh, it’s nothing, I’ll just run up that mountain and down,’” she said.
 “It was really an awakening for me.”

-The couple started with flat terrain close to their home in Westford, Massachusetts, before working their way up, literally, to more challenging hikes.
-After tackling Mounts Monadnock, Pemigewasset and Kearsarge, they attempted their first 4,000-footer, Mount Pierce, in late June.
+The couple started with flat terrain close to their home in Westford, Massachusetts, before working their way up — literally — to more challenging hikes.
+After tackling Mounts Monadnock, Pemigewasset,and Kearsarge, they attempted their first 4,000-footer, Mount Pierce, in late June.
 They didn’t reach the summit that day but succeeded on their second try a few weeks later.
-While experienced hikers typically finish the 6-mile (10-kilometer) trek in about four hours, Sotelo, 57, and Bugonovic, 56, spent close to 10 hot, humid hours on the mountain that day.
+While experienced hikers typically finish the 6-mile trek in about four hours, Sotelo, 57, and Bugonovic, 56, spent close to 10 hot, humid hours on the mountain that day.

 “At the beginning, I was thinking that you can take the mountain with the proper determination but then after attempting hiking a couple of times, I realized that determination is not going to make it,” said Sotelo, a gastroenterologist who practiced by climbing stairs at work.
 “You have to train for that.”